crazy-monkey-woodoo-priest/open-thanks/README.md

 ## Development

+##### 1 - Enviroment Varibales

 Application is relying on ENV variables (DB, Redis, ...).

 You can install [direnv](http://direnv.net/) and example env variables are in file `.envrc.example`, copy it to `.envrc`.
 Don't forget to do `direnv allow` after you done

+##### 2 - Github endpoint:

+First you need to configure host to match the one specified in github

 Add `127.0.0.1 development.open-thanks` to `/etc/hosts`
 and use `http://development.open-thanks` in browser.

+Second you will have to go to Github and generate application Oauth id/key and set those as ENV variables